amigazen/Insight/README.md

 2. Place in `SYS:WBStartup/` or your preferred location.
 If installed in WBStartup, it will run on boot, doing nothing unless there was a LastAlert from the previous session crashing

 ## ChangeLog

+### Version 47.4 (13.11.2025)

+- Improved Insights given for FPU instruction exceptions
+- Fixed error code validation, error matching and output formatting in command line mode
+- Optimised error code look up to use a binary search instead of a linear search
+- Added implicit error code lookup to command line parsing
+- Removed VERBOSE/S option as previously only used for debugging

 ### Version 47.3 (27.08.2025)